 So if you’re currently navigating your way through a fairytale into a deeper reality, for now, just B-R-E-A-T-H-E. Don’t forget to BREATHE.
 One step at a time, do whatever it takes.
 Whatever it takes.
 That’s the secret to life no matter what path you’re on and why.
 See your separation/divorce as the best gift you could have received!
-This will come with time – after you navigate your way through the grieving process.
-When you realise that you have a chance to change the future course of your life and gain control, your life will suddenly take off in unimaginable and joyous ways.
+Adversity is an ideal opportunity to learn something about yourself and to grow as a person.
+If you can’t acknowledge that yet, this kind of acceptance will come with time – after you navigate your way through the grieving process.
+When you realise that by taking responsibility for your self, you have a chance to change the future course of your life, then your life will suddenly take off in unimaginable and joyous ways.

 Moving on With New ‘Friends’

-I see the path he is on with these new woman and recognise how much it replicates the way our own relationship started.
+I see the path he is on with new woman he dates and recognise how much it replicates the way our own relationship started.
 Hindsight hey?
 Like many women, his new girls settle for the scraps he throws them.
 They think eventually he will be emotionally healed and he will be glad they are in his life.
 He won’t.
-And so, as the new women in his life take up the baton, another fairytale makes its way into the history books.
+And so, as the new women in his life take up the baton, another fairytale makes its way into the history books, and new ones begin.